CiviCraft-Development/civicraft-wiki/docs/rules.md

 :memo: This does not include in-game politics, religion, acts of violence, and so on.

 ## Minecraft-Specific
-The following are rules that are hyper-specific to Minecraft.
+The following are rules that are specific to Minecraft.

+### M1.
+Do not use unapproved mods or hacks/hacked clients

+### M2. something about bugs
 ## Discord-Specific
 The following are rules that are hyper-specific to Discord.
 ### 1. Keep discussions in their relevant channel